burakaydinofficial/TRELLIS/README.md

 ### Prerequisites
 - **System**: The code is currently tested only on **Linux**.
 For windows setup, you may refer to [#3](https://github.com/microsoft/TRELLIS/issues/3) (not fully tested).
 - **Hardware**: An NVIDIA GPU with at least 16GB of memory is necessary.
 The code has been verified on NVIDIA A100 and A6000 GPUs.
 - **Software**:
   - The [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) is needed to compile certain submodules.
-The code has been tested with CUDA versions 11.8 and 12.2.
+The code has been tested with CUDA versions 11.8, 12.1, and 12.2.
   - [Conda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) is recommended for managing dependencies.
-  - Python version 3.8 or higher is required.
+  - Python version 3.8 or higher is required (default setup uses Python 3.10).

 ### Installation Steps
 1. Clone the repo: